jupyter/jupyter/docs/source/contrib_docs/doc-new-translation.md

 following describes how what to do when using GitHub Actions.

 1. Create a new GitHub actions workflow file `.github/workflows/gettext.yml` in the project.
-2. Add the following content to the file:
+2. Add the following content to the file.
+Note that `secrets.GITHUB_TOKEN` is a built-in secret, not something you need to configure ahead of time.

 ```yaml
 name: Extract Translatable Strings